wy82/Fast-Robots/docs/_pages/lab-9.md

 While increasing the integral term would in theory provide an extra kick in motor power to reduce the magnitude of the dips, this would also increase the overshoot on the way out of the dip, which would require a delicate balance with the dampening of the derivative term.

-Unfortunately, I was ultimately unable to eliminate these dips from the output even after a substantial amount of tuning.
+Unfortunately, these dips from the output never faded even after a substantial amount of tuning.

 ## Distance Scan

 ## Mapping